Priyanshu-Madhup/new-fit-ai/VERCEL_DEPLOYMENT.md

 ## Troubleshooting

+### API Issues
 If your APIs aren't working after deployment:

+1. Check if the environment variables are correctly set in the Vercel dashboard
+2. Verify that the API keys are valid
+3. Look at the browser console for any errors
+4. Check the deployment logs in Vercel for any build or runtime issues

+### CSS/Styling Issues
+If you encounter styling issues like missing navbar hover effects:

+1. **Clear your browser cache** - Sometimes browsers cache old CSS files.
+Try hard refreshing (Ctrl+F5 or Cmd+Shift+R).
+2. **Verify CSS paths** - Check that all CSS path references are correct in the HTML files.
+3. **Redeploy with cache bypass** - In the Vercel dashboard, you can redeploy with the "Clear Cache and Deploy" option.
+4. **Check browser console** - Look for 404 errors that might indicate missing CSS files.

 1. Check if the environment variables are correctly set in the Vercel dashboard
 2. Verify that the API keys are valid